anaconda186/Integration_Shell_Creator/README.md

 ## Repo URL
 https://github.com/anaconda186/Integration_Shell_Creator.git

-The goal of this program is to completely automate the initilization of Integrations.
+The goal of this program is to completely automate the initialization of Integrations.
 This will create the initial shell of the integration.
 Custom configuration will still need to be made.